lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 	}
 	const
 });
-// Only codeId that matches on both Overlays and Lumia will trigger this listener Overlay.on('overlaycontent', (data) => {
+// Only codeId that matches on both Overlays and Lumia will trigger this listener. codeId can only contain letters, numbers, hyphens, and underscores.
+Max 25 characters.
+Overlay.on('overlaycontent', (data) => {
 	const content = data.content;
 	console.log(`Content has been sent from Lumia Stream ${content}`);